Ömer Erdoğan

-Ömer Erdoğan (born 3 May 1977) is a Turkish football coach and a former player.
-He most recently managed Süper Lig club MKE Ankaragücü.
+Ömer Erdoğan (born 3 May 1977) is a Turkish football manager and former player who last coached Sivasspor.

 Playing career

 Erdoğan began his professional career in Germany.
 He signed with KSV Hessen Kassel when he was 17, and moved to FC St. Pauli the following year.
 Erdoğan played with fellow Turkish-German footballers Deniz Barış and Cem Karaca at the time.
 Erdoğan was transferred to Erzurumspor in 1998.
 Bursaspor courted Erdoğan in 1998, but he chose to sign with Erzurumspor instead.
 He would end up signing for Bursaspor in 2006.

 Erdoğan had a successful stint at Diyarbakırspor from 2001 to 2003.
 At the end of the 2002–03 season, 15–16 clubs were interested in signing the centre back.
 He eventually signed for Galatasaray, citing Fatih Terim, then manager of the Istanbul-based club, as the main reason behind the move.
 He was a part of the Bursaspor squad that won the Süper Lig in 2009–10.